 So in short, make sure you have the time to devote to blogging as well as promoting your sponsors, content for your blog (DIY posts, family posts, etc.), and the ability to do all of these things.
 If you only blog once a month, don’t own a working computer, or don’t use Social Media, accepting sponsorship is most likely not for you.

-Hiring a Service: This method is generally much easier for you and the advertiser.
+This method is generally much easier for you and the advertiser.
 You can hire a service that handles all of the billing, setup, and dates for you.
-While this is the easier option, it usually does cost money (for a good one) so if ease of use is worth a cost to you, this is your best option.
+Dealing with bigger amounts of money would definitely mean higher tax concerns.
+In such cases, you might want to hire a professional accountant in your locality to help you out with your taxes and bookkeeping.
+Say you live in Ontario, in which case, you can consider searching for tax accountant brampton or other localities in the province.
+If need be, the person can actually sit down with you and help you plan out your finances besides being in a position to manage your taxes.
+While this is the easier option, it usually does cost money (for a good one) so if ease of use is worth a cost to you, this could be your best option.

 While I’ve heard of a couple such services, I personally, I use Passionfruit Ads (and no, they did not pay me or sponsor me in anyway for what I’m about to say-I just love it!) to sell my ads, and I will never go back.
 They make it so effortless to set everything up and then they handle the rest.
 All I have to do is approve the ads and then follow through with what I offer my sponsors later.
 I never have to worry about taking an ad down at the end, putting it up, following through with payment, etc. It’s all automatic, and they have fantastic support.